martinkrivda/czech-data-box/README.md

 # Czech Data Box Library

-⭐ Star us on GitHub — it motivates us a lot!
+⭐ Star this project on GitHub — it motivates us a lot!

 A library that provides access to the Information Services Data System (ISDS) interface for third-party applications in Node.js